ceri-num/lct-data-science/01-intro/01-02-classification.md

 </div>
 </div>

-Only binar classification is considered in this exercise (2 classes)
+Only binary classification is considered in this exercise (2 classes)

 ---
 <!-- --------------------------------------------------------------- -->